How Much Can I Borrow for a Car Loan?

 Any examples, figures, or scenarios in this article are illustrative only and do not represent a credit offer or guarantee of approval.
 Lending criteria apply.

-If you are considering taking out a loan or making any financial decision, you may wish to seek independent advice from a licensed financial adviser.
+If you are considering taking out a loan or making any financial decision, we encourage you to speak with an independent licensed financial adviser or get in touch with one of the team at Nomu, to get advice tailored to your circumstances.